Undergraduate Admissions, Evaluation 1: Secondary School Exams

 Undergraduate applicants from foreign secondary school systems

-For candidates applying from non-French systems of secondary education, results in final exams equivalent to the French Baccalaureate will be assessed on the basis of report cards submitted through the Sciences Po admissions website.
+For candidates applying from non-French systems of secondary education, results in final exams equivalent to the French Baccalaureate and/or mid term exams and/or predicted grades (upon availability) will be assessed on the basis of report cards submitted through the Sciences Po admissions website.
 These report cards will be assessed by experts in systems of secondary education abroad.

 There are no specific subject requirements.

 Sciences Po seeks to select excellent students, whatever their academic path prior to applying.
 The admissions process at Sciences Po values diversity among applicants and their backgrounds.
 That means that applications are evaluated in their entirety and excellence in a candidate’s specialities and chosen subjects is one of the factors taken into consideration.
 You should therefore choose your subjects on the basis of your own skills, interests and curiosity about the specialities on offer.

 We would also advise you to familiarise yourselves with our programmes and curriculums, both at the Undergraduate College (Bachelor’s level) and at Master’s level.
 Whatever subjects and specialities you choose, it is important that you are able to demonstrate an interest in the humanities, social sciences, history and current affairs in the world around you, for example through your personal projects, extra-curricular activities or reading.